Test-Time Training on Video Streams: Results

 \subsection{Additional Baselines}

-In Section \ref{method}, we already discussed two baselines using a fixed Mask2Former model without TTT: \emph{Main Task Only} and \emph{MAE Joint Training}.
+In Section \ref{method}, we have discussed three baselines: \emph{Main Task Only}, \emph{MAE Joint Training}, and \emph{TTT-MAE No Memory}.
 We now discuss other baselines.
 Some of these baselines actually contain our own improvements.

-\textbf{Alternative architectures.} The authors of Mask2Former did not evaluated it on KITTI-STEP.
-We benchmark Mask2Former on the KITTI-STEP validation set against two other popular models of comparable size: SegFormer B4~\cite{xie2021segformer} (64.1M), and DeepLabV3+/RN101~\cite{chen2017rethinking} (62.7M), which is used by \cite{volpi2022road}.
-Mean IoU are, respectively, 42.0\% and 53.1\%.
-Given \emph{Main Task Only} in Table~\ref{tab-main} has 53.8\%, we can verify that our pre-trained model (69M) is indeed the state-of-the-art on KITTI-STEP.
-For COCO segmentation, the authors of Mask2Former have already compared with alternative architectures~\cite{cheng2021masked}, so we do not repeat their experiments.
+\paragraph{Alternative architectures.} The authors of Mask2Former did not evaluated it on KITTI-STEP.
+We benchmark Mask2Former on the KITTI-STEP validation set against two other popular models of comparable size: SegFormer B4~\citep{xie2021segformer} (64.1M), and DeepLabV3+/RN101~\citep{chen2017rethinking} (62.7M), which is used by \cite{volpi2022road}.
+Their mean IoUs are, respectively, 42.0\% and 53.1\%.
+Given that \emph{Main Task Only} in Table~\ref{tab-main} has 53.8\%, we can verify that our pre-trained model (69M) is indeed the state-of-the-art on KITTI-STEP.
+For COCO segmentation, the authors of Mask2Former have already compared with alternative architectures~\citep{cheng2021masked}, so we do not repeat their experiments.

+\paragraph{Majority vote with augmentation.} We also experiment with test-time augmentation of the input, applying the default data augmentation recipe in the codebase for 100 predictions per frame, then taking the majority vote across predictions as the final output.
+This improves \emph{Main Task Only} by 1.2\% mean IoU on the KITTI-STEP validation set.
+Combining the same technique with our method yields roughly the same improvement, indicating that they are again orthogonal.
+For clarity, we do not use majority vote elsewhere in this paper.

-\textbf{Temporal smoothing.} We implement temporal smoothing by averaging the predictions across a sliding window, in the same fashion as our explicit memory.
+\paragraph{Temporal smoothing.} We implement temporal smoothing by averaging the predictions across a sliding window, in the same fashion as our explicit memory.
 The window size is selected to optimize performance after smoothing on the KITTI-STEP validation set.
 This improves \emph{Main Task Only} by only 0.4\% mean IoU.
 Applying temporal smoothing to our method also yields 0.3\% improvement.
 This indicates that our method is orthogonal to temporal smoothing.
 For clarity, we do not use temporal smoothing elsewhere in this paper.

-\textbf{Majority vote with augmentation.} We also experiment with test-time augmentation of the input, applying the default data augmentation recipe in the codebase for 100 predictions per frame, then taking the majority vote across predictions as the final output.
-This improves \emph{Main Task Only} by 1.2\% mean IoU on the KITTI-STEP validation set.
-Combining the same technique with our method yields roughly the same improvement, indicating that they are again orthogonal.
-For clarity, we do not use majority vote elsewhere in this paper.